 5 jaw dropping hikes around South Wales

-You long for the taste of the outdoors.
-Covid restrictions have finally started to ease up.
-It is the perfect time to go out and explore the beautiful landscape that South Wales has to offer.
+So you've finally got to University; firstly, WELCOME!
+You're going to be thinking, "I should probably work out where things are in my immediate vicinity".
+And frankly, you're probably right.
+BUT, after you've had some time to settle in and have got to grips with your campus and the City Centre, it is the perfect time to go out and explore the beautiful landscape that South Wales has to offer.
 Home to some of the most gorgeous landscape and hikes in the UK, your stay in Cardiff is a perfect opportunity to explore South Wales.

 Here are 5 jaw-dropping hikes in South Wales that you will surely remember for a lifetime.